jandamm/tapback-message-workflow/README.md

 ## Usage

-Send a tapback to the last received message via the `tapback` keyword.
+Send a tapback to the current message via the `tapback` keyword.

 ![List of possible tapback reactions](Workflow/images/about/tapback.png)